 As you are looking for durable fabric, you should also consider how long it will take to set up.
 Look for canopies that have easy-to-pull-pin sliders as well as push-button leg extenders.
-These types of canopies need only one person for assembly and are pretty quick to secure.
+These canopies need only one person for assembly and are pretty quick to secure.

 Lightweight and portable

 Anything you bring on your camping trip should be lightweight, portable, and compact.
 The same goes for your canopy.